Jean Althen: Biography

 Jean-Baptiste was born to a certain "Althen and Catherine Madrecha" in the Safavid Empire, in a village he called "Chaouch".
 Jean-Baptiste grew up in a time of much turmoil, as the Safavid Empire, then ruled by King (Shah) Sultan Husayn (r.
 1694–1722), was in a state of heavy decline.
 During the Afghan invasion, Jean-Baptiste's parents were killed while he was enslaved and brought to Kayseri in the Ottoman Empire.
 According to Sibylla Schuster-Walser / Encyclopædia Iranica, in Kayseri, "he learned cotton cultivation and dyeing".
 In ca. 1736, Jean-Baptiste managed to escape and moved to France.

 In France, he received authorization by incumbent King Louis XV (r.
 1715–1774) "to start state-aided cotton fields".
 When it became apparent that his efforts to grow cotton had been in vain, Jean-Baptiste started cultivating "Oriental madder" in Avignon in 1754, with great success.
 Associated with a local landlord, Clauseau Aïné, he produced a crop of 2500 kg (5500 lbs) in 1769.
 Sibylla Schuster-Walser notes that madder "soon became a main crop of the region".
 Jean-Baptiste died in poverty in 1774.

 In 1846, about 70 years after his death, Jean-Baptiste was honored for his efforts as the French erected a statue of him in Avignon.
 A French commune, Althen-des-Paluds, is named after him, as well as statues and streets in several cities of the south of France.
+The plant genus Althenia is also named after him.